OctopusDeploy/blog/blog/2019-07/introducing-octopus-id/index.md

 ![Screenshot of profile screen](profile-resized.png)

-## Keep track of your self-hosted Octopus licenses
+## Keep Track of Your Self-hosted Octopus Licenses

 If you've ever started a trial or purchased a copy of self-hosted Octopus Deploy, you would have received a license key via email.
 If your organization had multiple such licenses, keeping track of these keys manually could be a pain.